CCinCapital/React-MyBooks/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Installation
+1. Clone or Download this repository
+2. CD into the folder
+3. npm install
+4. npm start

 ## What You're Getting
 ```
 +--public/